CynthiaPeter/Privatefit-Contributing-guide/README.md

 → Check existing issues to verify that the bug or feature request has not already been submitted.

+→ Open a pull request for any issue labelled help wanted or good first issue.

 → For small changes, especially documentation, you can simply use the "Edit" button to update the Markdown file, and start the
 [pull request](https://help.github.com/articles/about-pull-requests/) process.